bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-11-22-newsletter.md

   channel identifier_ (SCID), which only uses 8 bytes.
 Because channels are shared by two nodes, an additional bit is prepended to the SCID to specifically identify one of the two nodes.
-Because offers may often be used in size-constrained media, the space savings are significant.
+Because offers may often be used in size-constrained media, the space savings are significant. {% assign timestamp="59:42" %}

 {% include snippets/recap-ad.md when="2023-11-22 15:00" %}
 {% include references.md %}